The Psychology Postgraduate Affairs Group (PsyPAG) is the dedicated BPS community for psychology postgraduates based at UK institutions.

 For any inquiries please email [email protected]

-Pre-conference events will be held on Wednesday 28 July.
+This year’s conference will be held online on Wednesday 27 and Thursday 28 July.

 Poster abstracts should be max.
 300 words and should include details on empirical work, methodology, and implications.
 Non-data-driven posters (e.g., practice exchange pieces, reflections, work in progress) are also very welcome.